 A Dissertation is required by all students enrolled in the PhD-CBS in the College of Veterinary Medicine.
+UGA policies regarding the dissertation approval and defense can be found here.
 Formatting details are found in the UGA Graduate School's website.
 Students must submit a copy of their Dissertation to the Major Professor and Committee at least 4 weeks before the defense date.
 The student should work closely with the Major Professor to ensure that the dissertation content is acceptable and complete prior to submission to the rest of the Committee.
 The dissertation must be approved before the oral defense.
 In general, the review of the literature should be a more updated and comprehensive version of the one written in the Prospectus.
 The Dissertation or Thesis may be written in either the traditional or the manuscript (journal article) style described below.